Abdulrahman48811/scheduler/README.md

 # Interview Scheduler

 Scheduler app is a React app that allows students to arrange time with a mentor between Monday and Friday.
 Students can set up a new appointment, update an existing appointment, and also delete an existing appointment.
-Scheduler was built with Express, React & Node
+Scheduler was built with Express, React & Node.

 ### Main page